HashTucE/Alerts/README.md

 # Run the API

-There is 2 possibilities :
+There are 2 possibilities :
 - Open the project with your IDE and run the main method of `AlertsApplication` class.
 - Or open a prompt :
     - move to the root of the project you cloned on your local machine